“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 Taleb’s work – especially Fooled by Randomness, The Black Swan, and Skin in the Game – revolves around a core question:

-“Are the people making the decisions also carrying the downside of those decisions?”
+“Are the people making the decisions and regulating carrying the downside of those decisions?”

 To make this more concrete, imagine being offered a game of Russian roulette with a revolver that has one bullet in a thousand chambers, and a prize of £1,000,000 if you survive.
 You might be tempted to play once.
 But would you play every day?
 Would you keep playing for the rest of your life?